aaronnabil/halcon-calplate/README.md

 Just cut and paste into a Halcon-XL window and run it.

-Directory includes a few sample shell scripts/onliners to remove the unusual tag the MVTec has on the bottom of the plates that makes them asymmetric (I suspect these are where a label would go).
+Directory includes a few sample shell scripts/onliners to remove the unusual tag that MVTec has on the bottom of the plates that makes them asymmetric (I suspect these are where a label would go).
 The "fixed" directory includes files which have this removed, you probably want these if you are trying to make a high-quality plate.

 The scripts also generate DXF files (which is undocumented) that can be converted to a gerber for use in a mask printer (for making the tiny ones).